Sofia Storage - History and Timeline

 1954: Sofia Brothers moved Ohrbach’s Department Store.

 1960-1969: John Sofia’s sons, Frank, John Jr. and Leonard joined the company.
-Business expands into Brooklyn with the acquisition of the Peter F. Reilly Storage Warehouse as well as downtown Manhattan, with the purchase of 139 Franklin Street.
+Business expands into Brooklyn with the acquisition of the Peter F. Reilly Storage self-storage facility as well as downtown Manhattan, with the purchase of 139 Franklin Street.

 1976-1978: Sofia Brothers & North American Van Lines moved King Tut Exhibit around the U.S.A.